Postie — Unifying content creation for small business owners to thrive in the digital landscape.

 6 months

-My journey as a small business owner
+Early Inspiration — My small business owner journey

 Of course, this led to another round of burnout and overwhelming anxiety as a newly minted entrepreneur.
 But if you asked me if I’d do it again?
 My answer would be a resounding YES — for the thousands of lessons I learned, the resilience I gained, and how it ultimately led me back to Postie.